 Other secured assets and other secured liabilities represent contractual rights and obligations under a purchase agreement, contingent purchase agreement and credit derivatives agreement (collectively, the "Agreements") with a major bank to sell certain securities within the Company's catastrophe-linked securities portfolio ("Cat-Linked Securities").
 Under the terms of the Agreements, the Company sells its ownership interest in Cat-Linked Securities to the bank at par.
 During 2010, Cat-Linked Securities with a par amount of \$13.5 million matured (2009 - \$49.9 million), 2008 - \$29.0 million).
-The Agreements allow the Company to repurchase these securities at par and obligate the Company to repurchase these securities at par and obligate the Company is receiving the spread over LIBOR on the remaining \$14.0 million of Cat-Linked Securities, less a financing fee.
+The Agreements allow the Company to repurchase these securities at par and obligate the Company to repurchase the securities under certain circumstances including catastrophe triggering events and events of default.
+As a result of these transactions, the Company is receiving the spread over LIBOR on the remaining \$14.0 million of Cat-Linked Securities, less a financing fee.

 The Company accounted for the sale of the Cat-Linked Securities under the Agreements as a secured borrowing with a pledge of collateral under the provisions of FASB ASC Topic Transfers and Servicing, and accordingly recognized no gain or loss upon the transaction date.
 The credit derivatives agreement is accounted for at fair value with changes in fair value recognized in other income.
-As a result of the Agreements, the Company recognized its Cat-Linked Securities as other secured assets which totaled \$14.3 million at December 31, 2010, representing the fair value of the pledged collateral and credit derivatives agreement, and recognized a \$14.0 million ilability, representing its obligation to repurchase the Cat-Linked Securities at par.
+As a result of the Agreements, the Company recognized its Cat-Linked Securities as other secured assets which totaled \$14.3 million at December 31, 2010, representing the fair value of the pledged collateral and credit derivatives agreement, and recognized a \$14.0 million liability, representing its obligation to repurchase the Cat-Linked Securities at par.
 The Company recognized \$20 thousand (2009 - \$3.9 million, 2008 - \$2.2 million) of other income in its consolidated statements of operations from these transactions, representing the spread over LIBOR less the financing fee on the Cat-Linked Securities for the year ended December 31, 2010, inclusive of the change in the fair value of the credit derivatives agreement.